olivetom/bertelsmann/README.md

 From now on, precede commands with pipenv run to make sure they use the correct environment.

-If dependencies are needed please run pipenv install <libname>
+If dependencies are needed please run pipenv install <libname> e.g.: pipenv install notebook

 4. Kick off a command